zeinmusarsaa/zeinsStartup/README.md

 ## Middle-Eastern Recipe Hub

+**Introducing the Middle Eastern Recipe Hub, the ultimate application for people looking to share and learn about Middle Eastern Recipes.
+With this app, you can post your favorite dishes, comment on other's posts, add and message friends.
+You can also search for Middle Eastern Markets near you!
+Participate in a lively application where you can connect about food-related discussions.
+The sleek and modern design will be easy to navigate, join us on a culinary journey through the Middle East!**

- For my application idea, I wanted to create a Middle Eastern Recipe Hub.
-The reason behind my idea comes from a few things.
+- The reason behind my idea comes from a few things.
 Firstly, as a college student away from home, it is hard for me to get in contact with my family often enough to have them teach me certain recipes.
 This way, I can learn on my own.
 Secondly, other than a few cookbooks and a facebook page, there aren't many applications or websites that have a collection of various recipes for middle-eastern dishes.
-There is a large variety in middle eastern food, and each region has influenced certain dishes differently.
+There is large variety in middle eastern food, and each region has influenced certain dishes differently.
 Through creating this application, I am able to list out different recipes, and varieties for specific dishes.
+This application will also have a social aspect to it, you can view posts, comment, message and even favorite certain recipes!

 For this application, I would like to create different features in order to make it user friendly: